This was About SWAT Dogs UK

-SWAT firmly believes that your dog is your pet and friend, first and foremost, if it competes at agility then thats a bonus.
+SWAT do not advocate the use of harsh training methods/handling.
+SWAT firmly believes that your dog is your pet and friend, first and foremost, if it competes at agility then that's a bonus.
 We do not tolerate dog owners who rehome dogs purely based upon the animals ability to succeed in agility.
 Agility is a hobby.

-Toni Keating, ACAI 1st Class.
+Toni Keating, ACAI 1st Class

 Toni firmly believe that handlers who train with SWAT, learn of the club directly from our success as a club and the support and commitment given to each club member.
 Toni does training days for other clubs and people travel from all over the country to book lessons with her.